Wellington, Tamil Nadu

 The settlement of Wellington lies immediately outside of Wellington Cantonment, which was earlier known as Jakkatalla (or Jacketallah) from the Badaga Village of that name to the north of it.
 In 1852, Sir Richard Armstrong, the then Commander-in-Chief, recommended that the name should be changed to Wellington in honour of the Iron Duke, who had previously evinced an interest in the establishment of a sanatorium in the Nilgiris.
-In 1860, Sir, Charles Trevelyan held that this interesting Military Establishment could not be connected with a more appropriate name than Wellington.
-He, therefore, ordered that Jakkatalla Station be called henceforth as Wellington.
+In 1860, Sir Charles Trevelyan held that this interesting Military Establishment could not be connected with a more appropriate name than Wellington.
+He, therefore, ordered that Jakkatalla Station be called henceforth Wellington.

-The construction of barracks began in 1852 and was completed in 1860, popularly known as Wellington Barracks.
+The construction of the barracks began in 1852 and was completed in 1860, popularly known as Wellington Barracks.
 It assumed importance in the Station, and since February 1942 is occupied by the Madras Regimental Centre.
 The Wellington Barracks is now named as Srinagesh Barracks in memory of the First Indian Colonel of the Madras Regiment Gen. S.M.Srinagesh.

 The native Bazaar, now known as the Cantonment Market, is away from the Barracks and is on the other side of the stream after crossing the Waterloo Bridge (commonly known as Black Bridge, a tarred wooden construction, reconstructed in March 2009, and renamed as Manekshaw Bridge in memory of Field Marshal SHFJ Manekshaw) onto NH 181.

 Geography

 The district is tucked away in a north-west corner of the State of Tamil Nadu, and directly shares borders with the states of Karnataka in the North, and Kerala in the south.
 Perched atop a plateau of the southern reaches of the Western Ghats, the district shares a common liking among tourists with Kodaikanal, Munnar, Wayanad, and Palakkad.
-The topography of the district is hilly and abounds in lush evergreen forest, glens, meadows, downs and tea-estates.
+The topography of the district is hilly and abounds in lush evergreen forests, glens, meadows, downs and tea estates.
 With an endless variety of exotic flora and fauna, the district boasts of a 5520 sq km protected biosphere (established in 1986) and prides itself in being the most environment-friendly district in the country.
 Some major streams originate in this district; the Bhawani River of Tamil Nadu is one of them.
 Coonoor River (it joins the Bhawani near Metupalayam) originates close to Wellington.

 Wellington is located at 11.37°N 76.8°E. It has an average elevation of 1855 metres (6085 feet).

 The Wellington Railway Station lies at 1758 m above sea level.

 Wellington has a marsh located inside the cantonment land, whose run-off feeds the Mynala stream.